Learn how the ClassicSync 72MHz solution works and how the system devices provide synchronized time.

 Analog Clocks and Digital Clocks/Timers signal search

-Analog Clock signal search frequency: six pre-scheduled times a day at 10:01, 2:01 and 6:01 AM and PM clock time (not the actual time of the day), a clock's receiver turns on to search for a Transmitter signal to receive a time update, starting with the previously stored channel number.
+Analog Clock signal search frequency: at six pre-scheduled times a day, at 2:01 AM/PM, 6:01 AM/PM, and 10:01 AM/PM clock time (not the actual time of the day), a clock's receiver turns on to search for a Transmitter signal to receive a time update, starting with the previously stored channel number.
+If a signal is not received from the first channel, the clock scans all channels to search for a signal.

 Digital Clock/Timer signal search frequency: every 10 minutes on the 5's (5, 15, 25, 35, 45, 55 minutes) of the hour, a clock's receiver turns on to search for a Transmitter signal to receive a time update.